The blue and grey buttons associated with fader handles, and the macro/executor buttons are configurable and you can use them in various ways.

 Real Time mode is useful when you are using a macro to reproduce a lighting effect, for example a sequence of flash buttons.
 Full Speed mode is more useful for admin tasks such as changing console mode.

-Macros can be stored in the dedicated buttons on the top right of the panel, on the grey handle buttons, and in the Macro button window which can be shown in the workspace.
-The top right panel macro buttons correspond to the first 20 macros in the window (10 on Tiger Touch).
+Macros can be stored in most workspace windows, on the dedicated buttons on the top right of the panel and on the grey handle buttons.
+There is also a dedicated Macro button window which can be shown in the workspace.
+The top right panel macro/executor/workspace buttons are shown in the Static Playbacks workspace window while the designated 10 Macro buttons on the old Tiger Touch correspond to the first 10 macros in the Macros window.

 The Arena also has two additional Macro buttons on the bottom left corner of the console.